Well, well, what do we have here? If it isn't me.

 By the time she reached the door, he'd already opened it and stepped inside.
 Though instantly impressed with the size of the room, what actually piqued his interest was the desk by the wall-sized window and the office chair facing away from the door.
 Startled by the unexpected noise, Naruto spun his chair around, only to nearly fall off of it.
 Eyes growing as wide as anatomy allowed, he rushed to stand up and hiss words of disbelief at the unfortunately familiar redhead standing in the doorway.

 "What the hell are you doin' here?"

 The look on Naruto's face was a sight worth seeing.
 He looked both furious and disbelieving.
 Somewhat nervous, too.
-He didn't seem at all pleased to see his better half, which Gaara could've taken offense to, but decided not to.
+He didn't seem at all pleased to see his better half, which Gaara could've taken offense to, but couldn't bother.

 "Did you just throw a printer out the window?" he asked instead, making his way towards the blonde.
 Naruto scowled.